ajramos/cloud-certs/gcp-pcne-cert.md

 - Vertex AI Workbench (Notebooks)
 - AlloyDB
 - Cloud Functions (some configs)
+- CLoud TPU
 - Other Google-managed services that require private access

+### Configuring PSA
+- Enable Service networking API
+- Service producers mut allocate an IPv4 address range in the VPC network that contains the service.
+- Service consumir must also allocate IPv4 address
+- If a service producer offers multiple services, you only need one private connection.
+For example, if a consumer uses Cloud SQL and Cloud TPU, only one private connection is created.
+- GCP uses VPC Network Peering to implement the connection between the consumer and producer VPC networks.

+### Deleting a connection
+- Consumers can disable the PSA connection between their VPC network and the producer VPC network.
+Consumers can also edit their VPC network settings to disable access.
+- Disabling the private services access connection does not delete the VPC Network Peering to the producer VPC network.
+You can delete the VPC Network Peering connection by editing the VPC network.
+- Likewise, disabling the private services access connection does not release the IPv4 address range.
+Consumers must edit the VPC network to release the IPv4 address range.

+### Caveats
+- For PSA to an on-premises network to work, you must export custom routes from the on-premises network to the producer VPC network.
+- Not all Google services are supported.
+- The same quota and limits that apply to VPC Network Peering also apply to PSA.

 ## Serverless VPC Access
 - When you access to a Google deployed services VPC (Control Plane) from  serverless services (AKA Cloud Run, App Engine Standard or Google Functions)